 - Allow to simmer, covered for about 20-25 minutes, until rice is cooked.
 If too much liquid remains, allow to simmer a few more minutes un-covered.

 - Sprinkle cheese over the top.
 You may want to cover to help the cheese melt.
+Remove from heat and garnish with desired toppings.

 The Food Hunter says